libreERP/libreERP/README.md

 You also need to set the WAMP_SERVER ip address in the ../libreERP/libreERP/settings.py

 You can checkout the source code.
 The source is licensed as per the terms and conditions of GPL 2.
 Build instructions are very easy to follow and within 10 minutes (on linux) you can have the environment up and ready.
-The DB is SQLite and already in the project folder but in the settings you can ucomment the SQLite part and uncomment the DB connection settings for MySQL
+The DB is SQLite and already in the project folder but in the settings you can comment out the SQLite part and uncomment the DB connection settings for MySQL

 Once setup you can run : $ python manage.py runserver